 Evaluations: Yes/no plan Yes/no or …% Yes/no or …%

-Obviously the best process is one where everything is filled in with “yes” with the exception of portfolio management, because having multiple strategies is certainly not a must.
+Obviously, the best process is one where everything is filled in with “yes” with the exception of portfolio management, because having multiple strategies is certainly not a must.

 What do you think?
 Are you already implementing something similar?

 Do you see ways how you can improve your trading approach?
 How can you find a balanced business approach in forex trading to achieve profitability?